truenas/documentation/content/Contributing/Documentation/Style.md

 * Hugo: https://gohugo.io/documentation/

 ## Markdown Examples
-TrueNAS Documentation Hub article make use of the following formatting options:
+TrueNAS Documentation Hub articles make use of the following formatting options:
 {{< expand "Headers" "v" >}}
 Use hashes (#) to designate a section of content:
 ```